OCamlPro/operf-macro/README.md

   similar to the `Unix.execve` function.

 - `speed` is a indication about the time of execution of a benchmark.
-Some benchmarks run faster than others. `Fast' should be used when the execution time is less than 0.1s or so in a typical machine, `Slow` when the execution time is of the order of the second and `Slower` otherwise.
+Some benchmarks run faster than others. `Fast` should be used when the execution time is less than 0.1s or so in a typical machine, `Slow` when the execution time is of the order of the second and `Slower` otherwise.